Network Cluster-Robust Inference: Setup

-\cite{cai2021user} argue that the randomization test of \cite{canay2017randomization} has a number of attractive properties relative to the other alternatives.
-We next define the test since it will be the focus of our simulation study in \autoref{smc}.
+\cite{cai2022implementation} argue that the randomization test of \cite{canay2017randomization} has several attractive properties relative to the other alternatives.
+We next define their test since it will be the focus of our simulation study in \autoref{smc}.
 Let $S_n = ( \sqrt{n}(\hat\theta_\ell-\theta) )_{\ell=1}^L$, and define the Wald statistic